Invariance under quantum permutations rules out parastatistics: Results

+In analogy with the notion of complete positivity from quantum information theory, we will say that $\rho_S$ is \textit{completely invariant} if Eq.~(\ref{eqMTInvLocalPerm}) holds for \textit{all} possible extensions $\rho_{SA}$.
+Complete invariance implies invariance, but the converse is not in general true.

-Of particular interest is the case that $\rho_{SA}$ is a pure state, $\rho_{SA}=|\psi\rangle\langle\psi|_{SA}$, i.e.\ a \textit{purification}~\cite{NielsenChuang} of $\rho_S$.
+It turns out that complete invariance follows already from the existence of a single pure state $\rho_{SA}=|\psi\rangle\langle\psi|_{SA}$, i.e.\ a \textit{purification}~\cite{NielsenChuang} of $\rho_S$, that satisfies Eq.~(\ref{eqMTInvLocalPerm}).
 In this case, Eq.~(\ref{eqMTInvLocalPerm}) can be interpreted as saying that not only is the local state of $S$ preserved under permutations (as in standard invariance), but so is the quantum information that it carries about other systems $A$.
-In analogy with the notion of complete positivity from quantum information theory, we will then say that $\rho_S$ is \textit{completely invariant}.
-Complete invariance implies invariance, but the converse is not in general true.

 It turns out to be the case that complete invariance is a crucial difference between ordinary statistics and parastatistics.
-Requiring this property rules out the latter: \begin{theorem} A quantum state $\rho_S$ is completely invariant under permutations if and only if it is fully supported on either the Bosonic or the Fermionic subspace. \end{theorem} The full proof of this is deferred to Section \ref{methods:sec:FormalismCI}, but in essence, it works by virtue of showing that complete invariance of a state $\rho_S$ is equivalent to the existence of a single purification $|\psi\rangle_{SA}$ of $\rho_S$ which is invariant under local permutations $U(\pi)_S \otimes \mathbb{I}_A$ on $S$.
+Requiring this property rules out the latter: \begin{theorem} A quantum state $\rho_S$ is completely invariant under permutations if and only if it is fully supported on either the Bosonic or the Fermionic subspace. \end{theorem} The full proof of this is deferred to the \hyperref[methods:sec:FormalismCI]{Methods} section, but in essence, it works by virtue of showing that complete invariance of a state $\rho_S$ is equivalent to the existence of a single purification $|\psi\rangle_{SA}$ of $\rho_S$ which is invariant under local permutations $U(\pi)_S \otimes \mathbb{I}_A$ on $S$.
 Furthermore, given any invariant purification, we find that its marginal on $S$ must be either a Bosonic or Fermionic state, thus ruling out invariant purifications for paraparticles.
-This argument is fully fine for first quantization.
-In the operator-algebraic formulation of second quantization, however, there is some ambiguity of how a ``pure state'' should be defined our physically understood, and we will show that a different argument suggests itself.